t-mart/imagesearch/README.md

   auto-generate acceptable arguments.
 There would have to be some work done to combine arguments found with the same name from different algorithms (and hope that they're of the same type).
 Then, you'd have to return an error if an argument is passed for an algorithm that doesn't accept it.
-- consider https://codecov.io/ for coverage instead of coveralls
+- consider <https://codecov.io/> for coverage instead of coveralls
-- workflow_dispatch for manual GH actions runs
-- clean up GH actions, see good reference https://github.com/python-attrs/attrs/blob/master/.github/workflows/main.yml
+- clean up GH actions, see good reference <https://github.com/python-attrs/attrs/blob/master/.github/workflows/main.yml>

-## Bug Fixes/Features
+### Bug Fixes/Features

 Submit a PR from an appropriately named feature branch off of master.

-## Releasing
+### Releasing

 1. Bump the version with `poetry run bumpversion [patch|minor|major]`.
 This will update the version number around the project, commit and tag it.